-Thomas, around nineteen, wore long choppy hair that swayed a bit below his ears.
-Dressed in perfect uniform, he clothed himself in a red polo, embroidered with the Chick-fil-A logo.
-A cross necklace dangled from his neck as he drummed his fingers along the counter.
-His blue eyes glanced at me, and his bottom eye bags pushed up because of his smile.
-He greeted me and asked about my day, and I replied with the usual “okay”.
+Thomas, around 19, wore long, choppy hair that swayed a bit below his ears.
+He was clothed in perfect uniform: a red polo embroidered with the restaurant’s logo.
+A cross dangled from his neck as he drummed his fingers along the counter.
+His blue eyes glanced at me, and the bags beneath his eyes pushed up as he smiled.
+He asked about my day, and I replied with the usual “Okay.”

 Bright red tiles lined the back of the counter.
-Behind Thomas, three women put together my meal and handed me a white bag with the logo on it.
-I smiled, put my headphones on, and I filled my cup halfway with ice, and then with Sprite.
-Thomas stumbled behind me, handed me a straw, and we laughed as I forgot to grab onto it.
-As usual, I thanked the crew and walked home while snacking on salty waffle fries.
-Today, tomorrow, and for the next few years.
-Every evening, I strolled through the door and talked to the cashier.
+Behind Thomas, three women put together my meal, then handed me the white bag with the logo on it.
+I smiled, put my headphones on, and filled my cup with ice and Sprite.
+Thomas stumbled up behind me and handed me the straw I had forgotten to grab.
+As usual, I thanked the crew and walked home, snacking on salty waffle fries.
+For years, every evening, I strolled through the door and talked to the cashier.
 I was almost certain they had a button specifically for my order.
-Even in pajamas and with a messy top-knot, Thomas smiled as I entered the door.
+Even when I appeared in pajamas with a messy top-knot, Thomas smiled as I entered.

-Instead of going alone, once my girlfriend Samantha and I walked through the doorway while holding hands.
+Then, one day, instead of going alone as usual, I walked through the doorway holding hands with my girlfriend, Samantha.
 Thomas froze – his face pallid.
-I waved my left hand out at him, but he had yet to move.
-No other customers ate in the restaurant, so I called out his name.
-His breathing accelerated, and he stepped away from the cash register as if I had a gun in my hand—I only had her hand in mine, which to him might have been the same thing.
-He held onto the counter and his knuckles turned white.
+I waved at him, but he didn’t move.
+No other customers were eating in the restaurant, so I called out his name.
+He stepped away from the cash register as if I had a gun in my hand.
+It was only my girlfriend’s hand, but maybe to him it seemed just as dangerous.
+Thomas held onto the counter, and his knuckles turned white.
 I told him I’d have the usual, but he still had yet to move.
-Still shaking, Thomas closed his eyes and stepped to the cash register.
+Shaking, Thomas closed his eyes and stepped to the cash register.

 “And what does that Sinner want?”
 My eyes widened.
-I shook my hand away from Samantha’s and placed them on the counter.
+I took my hand out of Samantha’s and placed it on the counter.

 We waited thirty minutes for a meal that usually takes two to make.
-I kept holding Samantha’s hand as I walked up to Thomas.
-I watched the women in the back as they continued to try to put together the meal, but Thomas continued to hold his hand up behind him, delaying the assembly line.
+I held Samantha’s hand as I approached the counter.
+I watched the women in back as they tried to put together the meal, but Thomas continued to delay the assembly line.